RP 500: Basic Restorative Practices Syllabus

 Course Delivery Modality: Online, 4 Weeks

 This course is a blended course, with the online portion delivered online via Moodle Learning Management System over 4 weeks (for 23 hours of coursework).
-This course follows an asynchronous format, although there are voluntary Virtual Check-ins to meet as a group through Zoom video conferencing to discuss student projects.
+This course follows an asynchronous format, although there are voluntary virtual check ins to meet as a group through Zoom video conferencing to discuss the course material and to connect as a group.

 Course Outcomes